david-fong/capswalk/src/base/game/__gameparts/pause.md

 At the same time, when paused, the front-end should short-circuit (return immediately) inside certain device-input handlers (which might otherwise send an event request to the game manager) to prevent unnecessary spam to the server.

+In order to play nice with any behaviours dependent on how long the game has lasted, such time-tracking fields must account for pause-time by omitting it from duration tracking.

 ## Responsibility Overview

 Behaviours dependent on game-state: A game should be automatically un-paused upon reset.
 Requests to pause the game when it is over should be immediately rejected.